okryvyts/lifetimes-book/src/borrow_checking.md

 holds only `post_urls` references and doesn't care about the `blog_url` region at all.
 Let's try to split this `'a` region!

 ## Splitting `post_urls_from_blog 'a` region
-To ask the compiler to infer 2 regions instead of 1 we just need to introduce a second lifetime parameter to the function signature:
+To ask the compiler to infer 2 regions instead of 1 we just need to introduce a second lifetime parameter in the function signature:

 ```rust,noplayground
 fn post_urls_from_blog<'post_urls, 'blog_url>(